Djokovic–Nadal rivalry: 2022

+2024

+After over two years of not playing each other, the pair met for a record-extending 60th time in the second round of the 2024 Paris Olympics, at the same venue as their prolific French Open rivalry.
+Djokovic (the eventual champion) won 6–1, 6–4, in their last professional meeting.

 Analysis

-Commentators Dick Enberg, John McEnroe, and Mary Carillo have said that this rivalry has the potential of being the greatest rivalry in tennis history due to the number of matches already played between the two, the quality of the matches, and the age difference of only one year.
+Commentators Dick Enberg, John McEnroe, and Mary Carillo have said that this rivalry has the potential of being the greatest rivalry in tennis history due to the number of matches played between the two, the quality of the matches, and the age difference of only one year.
+Both play a similar style of tennis but have differences that make their matches competitive and unique.

 Djokovic is the player with the most career wins against Nadal.
 Likewise, Nadal is the player with the most career wins against Djokovic.
-Djokovic is the only player to have defeated Nadal in four clay-court finals, the only player to defeat Nadal at the French Open in straight sets, the only player to defeat Nadal twice at the French Open, and the only player to defeat Nadal in seven consecutive finals.
-Both play a similar style of tennis but have differences that make their matches competitive and unique.
-Djokovic is the only player to defeat Nadal in three consecutive grand slam finals and the only player to defeat Nadal in all four grand slams (Australian Open, French Open, Wimbledon and US Open).
-Conversely, Nadal is the only player to defeat Djokovic in two hard court slam finals (US Open 2010 and 2013).
+Djokovic is the only player to have defeated Nadal in four clay-court finals, the only player to defeat Nadal twice at the French Open, and the only player to defeat Nadal in seven consecutive finals, all of which were Big Titles.
+Djokovic has seven straight-set wins over Nadal on clay, the most by any player, and is also the only player to beat Nadal on clay in the best-of-five-sets format after dropping the opening set.
+He is also the only player to defeat Nadal in three consecutive major finals (2011 Wimbledon to 2012 Australian Open) and the only player to defeat Nadal in all four grand slams (Australian Open, French Open, Wimbledon and US Open).
+Djokovic is the only player to defeat Nadal after dropping the first set in a major final (2012 Australian Open), and the only player to defeat Nadal in straight sets in a major final (2019 Australian Open).
+On the other hand, Nadal is the only player to defeat Djokovic in two hard court major finals (US Open 2010 and 2013), and the only player to bagel Djokovic twice, at the 2019 Italian Open and 2020 French Open, both in finals.
+Nadal is also the only player to defeat Djokovic eight times at the same tournament, at the French Open.